sghuang19/slidev-addon-naive/README.md

   important prefix (`!<class-name>`).
 These styles must be added as a class name rather than an attribute.
 Additionally, some styles simply can't be applied at all due to the limitations of Naive UI as a styled components library.
+- The overview of slides is not displayed correctly.
+This bug is still under investigation.

 ## Latest Changes